dbugshe2/100-days-of-code/log.md

 ### Inactive: July 23 2018

-**Today's Progress:** today was another slow day and I think I'm slacking off so I'll not add today to the count - I'll resume tommorow
+**Today's Progress:** today was another slow day and I think I'm slacking off so I'll not add today to the count - I'll resume tomorrow

 **Thoughts:** .